Artists-for-Humanity/module-space-invaders-phaser/tutorial/steps/step03.md

 }
 ```

-This code runs our constructor function inside of our class.
-This function is related to OOP and is not unique to Phaser.
-We've added a `console.log` here so we can debug this code which we will look at in a second.
+This code runs our constructor method inside of our class.
+This method and methods in general are related to OOP and are not unique to Phaser.
+Learn more about methods [here](https://developer.mozilla.org/en-US/docs/Glossary/Method).
+We've added a `console.log` here so we can test and debug this code which we will look at in a second.

 ```javascript
 preload() {